Code-Institute-Submissions/saltta-figs_DecResub/README.md

 * A visitor can use link in the navigation bar to go to the registration page where they'll be prompted to provide username, email(optional) and password to create login credentials

 >7.
-Comment on a post
+Comment on a recipe

 * Only registered users are capable of commenting on a post, the comment box is only visible and usable after being logged in